-7. Watercourse management
+8. Watercourse management

-- (a) Where practicable the Permit Holder shall avoid clearing riparian vegetation; and - (b) Where a watercourse is to be impacted by clearing, the Permit Holder shall maintain the existing surface water flow.
+- (a) Where practicable the Permit Holder shall avoid clearing riparian vegetation; and - (b) Where a watercourse or wetland is to be impacted by clearing, the Permit Holder shall maintain the existing surface water flow.

-8. Fauna Management
+9. Fauna management

-- (a) Prior to undertaking any clearing authorised under this Permit, the Permit Holder shall engage a fauna specialist to conduct a fauna survey within the Permit Area to identify Leipoa ocellata (Malleefowl) mounds and Leipoa ocellata (Malleefowl) critical habitat. - (b) Prior to undertaking any clearing authorised under this Permit, the Permit Holder shall provide the results of the fauna survey in a report to the CEO. - (c) The fauna survey report must include: - (i) the location of each Leipoa ocellata (Malleefowl) mound, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) the location of the Leipoa ocellata (Malleefowl) critical habitat, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (iii) the methodology used to survey the Permit Area and to establish the Leipoa ocellata (Malleefowl) critical habitat and identify the mound/s; - (iv) the extent of the critical habitat of the Leipoa ocellata (Malleefowl) shown on a map; and - (v) a description of the critical habitat found. - (d) Where Leipoa ocellata (Malleefowl) mounds are identified under Condition 8(a) of this Permit, the Permit Holder shall ensure that no clearing of critical habitat of the identified Leipoa ocellata (Malleefowl) mounds occurs, unless first approved by the CEO.
+- (a) Prior to undertaking any clearing authorised under this Permit, the Permit Holder shall engage a fauna specialist to conduct a fauna survey within the areas to be cleared to identify Leipoa ocellata (Malleefowl) mounds and Leipoa ocellata (Malleefowl) critical habitat. - (b) Prior to undertaking any clearing authorised under this Permit, the Permit Holder shall provide the results of the fauna survey in a report submitted to the CEO. - (c) The fauna survey report must include: - (i) the location of each Leipoa ocellata (Malleefowl) mound, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (ii) the location of each Leipoa ocellata (Malleefowl) critical habitat, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings or decimal degrees; - (iii) the methodology used to survey the Permit Area and to establish the Leipoa ocellata (Malleefowl) critical habitat and identify the mound/s; - (iv) the extent of the critical habitat of the Leipoa ocellata (Malleefowl) located on a map; and - (v) a description of the critical habitat found. - (d) Where Leipoa ocellata (Malleefowl) mounds are identified under Condition 9(a) of this Permit, the Permit Holder shall ensure that no clearing of critical habitat of the identified Leipoa ocellata (Malleefowl) mounds occurs, unless first approved by the CEO.